Gangani, Baltistan

 Gangani (Note: Alternative spellings: Gangam, Gungum and Kankani) is remote, border village in the Kargil sector of Gilgit-Baltistan in northern Pakistan.
 It is considered the last village in the Kharmang District, with the LOC succeeding it.
 It lies upon the Shingo River, a tributary of the Indus River, in the lower Kharmang Valley.
 The settlement’s position places it along the historical route that once linked Srinagar and Skardu.

 History

 The local tongue of the population is Balti, as spoken in the entire Kharmang Valley.
 Towards the end of the 19th century, the settlement was known to have been populated by four houses.

 Kargil War

-The Gangani village was severely devestated by firing, leaving the village almost destroyed.
-80 percent of the population was displaced following incidents of Indian firing along the Line of Control (LoC) in the Kargil War, and around 30 familes had been displaced to other regions of Baltistan.
+The Gangani village was severely devastated by firing, leaving the village almost destroyed.
+80 percent of the population was displaced following incidents of Indian firing along the Line of Control (LoC) in the Kargil War, and around 30 families had been displaced to other regions of Baltistan.